Honeybeei/python-dev-note/README.md

 ## 🤔 Why am I learning Python?

-> I am building an app which uses [LangChain](../../libraries-and-frameworks/lang-chain/README.md).
+> I am building an app that uses [LangChain](../../libraries-and-frameworks/lang-chain/README.md).
 > I want to use [FastAPI](../../libraries-and-frameworks/fast-api/README.md) for backend services.
-> Python was my first programming language 👶.
-So I want to re-learn it and make a cheat-sheet for future reference.
+> Python was my first programming language 👶, so I want to re-learn it and make a cheat sheet for future reference.

-## 📑 List of Contents
+## 📑 Table of Contents

 ### 📝 Basics